brontosaurusrex/brontosaurusrex.github.io/_posts/2026-01-16-TiXL-Tooll4-test-animation.md

 Two meshes combined via 'CombineMeshes', animated displacement via 'DisplaceMeshNoise' powered via 'PerlinNoise'.
 Mesh is never rendered out, but vertices are changed into 'points' via 'MeshVerticesToPoints'.
 Rest should be self-explainable.
 No keyframes of any kind, all animation is powered via 'PerlinNoise'.

+TiXL Tooll4 seems to work pretty well with this old gpu (GeForce GTX 980 / 4GB).